Bhavnoor-Kaur/Navigation-system/README.md

 This should open up the visual Edmonton map, where you can scroll around, zoom in/zoom out and select start and end points for any trip.

 Select any start and end points and the plotter displays the least cpst path between the two.
 You can select multiple start and end points.

+**Note: The plotter file is not included in the repository because the executable was too large